scalar/scalar/documentation/integrations/dotnet.md

 });
 ```

-### API reference Route
+### API Reference Route

-The Scalar API reference is initially accessible at `/scalar/{documentName}`, but you can customize this route using the `EndpointPathPrefix` property:
+The Scalar API reference is initially accessible at `/scalar/{documentName}`.
+Customize this route using the `EndpointPathPrefix` property:

 ```csharp
 app.MapScalarApiReference(options =>